-- 5.1 A TUN may only be granted to a person or company holding an operating licence relevant to the temporary use of the premises. - 5.2 A set of premises is the subject of a TUN if any part of the premises is the subject of the notice.
-This prevents one large premise from having a TUN in effect for more than 21 days per year by giving a notice in respect to different parts. - 5.3 In considering whether a place falls within the definition of "a set of premises", the Licensing Authorities will consider, amongst other things, the ownership/occupation and control of the premises. - 5.4 The Licensing Authority will object to notices where it appears that their effect would be to permit regular gambling in a place that could be described as one set of premises. - 5.5 Appendix G contains further information on these notices
+- 5.1 A TUN may only be granted to a person or company holding an operating licence relevant to the temporary use of the premises. - 5.2 The type of activity for which a TUN may be issued is determined by the Secretary of State.
+Currently, a TUN may only be issued in respect of Equal Chance Gaming. - 5.3 A set of premises is the subject of a TUN if any part of the premises is the subject of the notice.
+This prevents one large premise from having a TUN in effect for more than 21 days per year by giving a notice in respect to different parts. - 5.4 In considering whether a place falls within the definition of "a set of premises", the Licensing Authorities will consider, amongst other things, the ownership/ occupation and control of the premises. - 5.5 The Licensing Authority will object to notices where it appears that their effect would be to permit regular gambling in a place that could be described as one set of premises. - 5.6 Appendix G contains further information on these notices